 P: +61 2 9480 3625

 National Criminal Record Check (NCRC)All students must obtain a National Police Check Certificate that is specifically recognised by NSW Health (i.e. must be obtained through the Australian Police Force or a CrimTrac Accredited Broker Agency).
 For overseas students and/or students with a criminal disclosure, there are additional requirements.

 For a list of CrimTrac Accredited Broker Agencies, visit the Australian Criminal Intelligence Commission.

 ImmunisationAll students must demonstrate acceptable evidence of protection against specified infectious diseases.
 All evidence of protection must be provided on an NSW Health Vaccination Record Card for Health Care Workers and Students, as stated in the NSW Health Occupational Assessment, Screening and Vaccination Against Specified Infectious Diseases policy.

 All students must have an annual flu vaccination and provide evidence of vaccination (during the flu season) to reduce the risk to vulnerable patients.

 Students must co-operate with the requirements of NSW Health.
 It should be noted that non-participation in the vaccination and screening program may increase a student’s risk of contracting a disease through exposure to affected patients in the clinical area.
-It will also lead to the refusal of a NSW Health and/or private health placement site from accepting a student for a clinical placement.
-Avondale University College is not responsible for the student not being able to meet or complete course requirements in the usual manner resulting from non-participation in assessment, screening and vaccination.
+It will also lead to the refusal of an NSW Health and/or private health placement site from accepting a student for a clinical placement.
+Avondale University is not responsible for the student not being able to meet or complete course requirements in the usual manner resulting from non-participation in assessment, screening and vaccination.